get around geo-blocking VPN

 Here’s how to get around geo-blocking using a VPN:

 1. Start by signing up for a suitable VPN.
-We strongly recommend NordVPN, but Surfshark, ExpressVPN and IPVanish are alternative, high-performance alternatives.
+We strongly recommend NordVPN, but SurfsharkIPVanish, and ExpressVPN are high-performance alternatives.
+You can find out why we recommend these providers later in the article.

 2. Download and install the VPN app, taking care to get the right version for your device.